rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-q**
 :	Quiet - silence informational messages

+**-scryptn int**
+:	scrypt cost parameter logN.
+Setting this to a lower value speeds up mounting but makes the password susceptible to brute-force attacks (default 16)

 **-version**
 :	Print version and exit

 **-zerokey**
-:	Use all-zero dummy master key
+:	Use all-zero dummy master key.
+This options is only intended for automated testing as it does not provide any security.